Zeng Liansong: Career

 During the Anti-Rightist Campaign in 1957, Zeng was put on the "blacklist" because he copied a quote from Vladimir Lenin on his teacup: "Speak fewer nice words and do more practical things."
 During the Cultural Revolution, he was labeled a "traitor" and a "filial son and grandson of the landlords and bourgeoisie."
-He was put on struggle sessions and his house was confiscated, and he was later sent to the 7 May Cadre School for labor reform.
+He was put on struggle sessions and his house was confiscated, and he was later sent to a 7 May Cadre School for labor reform.

 After the Cultural Revolution, Zeng worked as the deputy manager of the Shanghai City Daily Necessities Company (上海市日用杂品公司).
 He also served as a member of the 5th session of the CPPCC Shanghai Committee and a member of the Standing Committee of the 6th session of the CPPCC Shanghai Committee.

 Zeng retired in 1983.
 He authored books including "A Summary of the Development History of Ceramics" and "Knowledge of Daily Necessities", as well as some poems.
 He once wrote in a poem: "A fool's gift to the motherland, under the Five-Starred Red Flag, the seas and mountains stand magnificent."

 On 19 October 1999, Zeng died at the Shanghai Municipal First People's Hospital.
 He was 81 years old.